Budget setting and the Precept for 2016/17

 The public have a right to view financial documents used for the preparation of the Annual Return, (most details are listed in the financial statement link provided above) but if you require to see anything else these are available between 14th June and 25th July, the dates set for the exercise of public rights.

-The next Warehorne Parish Council meeting will be held on the 21st May 2018 at 6pm in Warehorne village hall
+The next Warehorne Parish Council meeting will be held on Monday 16th July at 6pm in Warehorne village hall

 Members of the public are welcome to attend meetings.
 This is a chance to find out what we are doing and what is happening in the parish.